rmscode/binary-garden/docs/hardware/raspberrypi.md

 sudo uhubctl -l 1-1 -p 2 -a 0
 ```

-??? info "Power is restored after a reboot"
+??? note "Note: Power will be restored after a reboot."

     We need to come up with a method to power off the USB ports at the end of each boot sequence.
 Thankfully, thats pretty easy to script using cronjobs or DietPi's autostart scripts.